-- 1. In the GNS 530W, highlight the desired frequency by scrolling through the list of frequencies, as described in the previous procedure. - 2.
-To place a frequency in the standby field of the COM or VLOC window, highlight the desired frequency and press ENT.
+- 1. Highlight the desired frequency by scrolling through the list of frequencies, as described in the previous procedure. - 2.
+To place a frequency in the standby field of the COM or VLOC window, highlight the desired frequency and press the ENT key.